- MSF has 3,800 staff working in the country and has carried out 430,786 consultations since December 2013.

 January 2014: violence continues to spread

-- In January violence continued to spread, with MSF's facilities in Bentiu looted forcing thousands of displaced people to seek help in Leer.
+- MSF's facilities in Bentiu are looted, forcing thousands of displaced people to seek help in Leer.

-- One week later, MSF faced a series of attacks on its project in Malakal, in Upper Nile region.
+- One week later, MSF faces a series of attacks on its project in Malakal, in Upper Nile state.
 “Armed men entered the MSF compound in Malakal twice yesterday, where they looted and physically threatened the team,” said Arjan Hehenkamp, MSF’s general director.

-- After a week MSF returned to some of their projects in Upper Nile, Unity and Jonglei regions.
+- After a week MSF returns to some of its projects in Upper Nile, Unity and Jonglei states.

-- On Friday 31st January continuing insecurity in Unity state forced 240 staff and thousands of patients to flee Leer.
+- On Friday 31st January, continuing insecurity in Unity state forces 240 staff and thousands of patients to flee Leer.
 “Despite incredibly challenging circumstances, MSF local staff continued running the hospital in Leer for as long as they could,” says Raphael Gorgeu, MSF Head of Mission.

-- The escalation of violence in the region has been huge, with over 850,000 people displaced and in need of fundamental support such as shelter and water.
-MSF operations manager Chris Lockyear said: "The forthcoming rainy season is a big worry with the hunger gap and extreme level of displacement.
+- MSF operations manager, Chris Lockyear, says: "The forthcoming rainy season is a big worry with the hunger gap and extreme level of displacement.
 The scale is huge, even with our capacity and long experience working in the region, we are concerned for the people we cannot yet reach."